 The Gelato (ice cream) in Vienna is absolutely delicious.
 You’ll find many outlets all throughout the city serving up a large range of tasty flavours.
 A few of my favourite places include Bortolotti which you’ll find along Mariahilfer Straße and also Zanoni & Zanoni near Stephansplatz.

 Around Vienna and particularly on the outskirts of the city are Heuriges.
-These are traditional food and wine taverns which actually produce their own wine and then sell it on site.
-I’ve been to several of these throughout the city and the food, wine and atmosphere has always been fantastic.
+These are traditional food and wine taverns which actually produce their own wine and then sell it on-site.
+I’ve been to several of these throughout the city and the food, wine and atmosphere have always been fantastic.

 To find them head to: wien.info/en/shopping-wining-dining/wine/heurige-2